What is Cold Calling?

 Key Takeaways

-Key cold calling metrics include dials per day (typically 60-80 for full-time SDRs), connection rate (% of dials that reach a live person), conversation rate (% of connections that result in a meaningful conversation), and meeting set rate (% of conversations that convert to a scheduled meeting).
-Top-performing SDR teams track all four metrics and optimize the weakest link in the chain.
+The metrics that matter: dials per day (60-80 is standard for full-time SDRs), connection rate (percentage of dials reaching a live human), conversation rate (percentage of connections that turn into real dialogue), and meeting set rate (percentage of conversations that convert to a scheduled meeting).
+Top SDR teams track all four and fix the weakest link first.
+Most teams we've seen over-index on dial volume when their real bottleneck is connection rate — which is almost always a data quality problem.

-Technology has transformed cold calling operations.
-Power dialers and parallel dialers increase dial volume by 3-5x.
-Conversation intelligence tools (Gong, Chorus) analyze call recordings to identify winning patterns.
-CRM integrations log activities automatically.
-And data enrichment platforms like Cleanlist provide verified direct phone numbers across 15+ data providers, ensuring reps spend time talking to prospects rather than listening to "this number is no longer in service."
+Technology has changed the mechanics.
+Power dialers and parallel dialers boost dial volume 3-5x.
+Conversation intelligence tools like Gong analyze call recordings to surface winning patterns.
+CRM integrations log everything automatically.
+And data enrichment platforms like Cleanlist provide verified direct dials sourced from 15+ providers through waterfall enrichment — so your reps spend their time talking to actual prospects instead of hearing "this number is no longer in service."

 References & Sources